 2. Are you their only partner?
-Relationships that are (Intentionally or by happenstance) monogamous for one of the partners may take more time and attention from the other partner than if needs are being met in each case by a variety of people.
+Relationships that are (intentionally or by happenstance) monogamous for one of the partners may take more time and attention from the other partner than if needs are being met in each case by a variety of people.
 Also, if one partner has a crowded social schedule and the other’s is freer, that can make the relationship more complicated, depending on the needs and desires of the less-busy partner.

 3. What do you like to do together?
-It’s a lot easier to make time for an evening of Netflix and whatever then to get away for weekends – and there are only so many weekends.
+It’s a lot easier to make time for an evening of Netflix and whatever than to get away for weekends – and there are only so many weekends.

 5. Do you have the sort of relationships where you can see multiple partners at the same time?
 Like “pack” or “kitchen table” poly?
 If so, that eases the scheduling and reduces the calendar impact of multiple relationships.
 Some folks can work that way; some can’t.

 6. If these relationships include a sexual component, how much time do you prefer to have between dates?
 Are you okay with a “shift change” approach, or do you prefer to have time to relax, shower, self-care, and do other things between dates?